What Are Thai Fish Sauce Chicken Wings?

 PAIRING SUGGESTIONS

-Thai fish sauce chicken wings belong at the center of a shared meal — the kind eaten sitting together, everything in reach, nothing requiring a knife.
+Thai fish sauce chicken wings belong at the center of a shared meal, the kind eaten sitting together, everything in reach, nothing requiring a knife.
 They pair naturally with steamed jasmine rice, the clean grains absorbing the fish sauce and oil that clings to your fingers between bites.
-For a fuller table, the chicken larb brings its lime and herb brightness against the deep savory richness of the wings — the two together covering a range of flavor that neither one alone provides.
+For a fuller table, the chicken larb brings its lime and herb brightness against the deep savory richness of the wings, the two together covering a range of flavor that neither one alone provides.
 The Thai omelet is the simpler companion, fast and egg-based, requiring nothing more than the wings to make a complete meal.
-For dipping, the Nam Prik Pao is the right sauce alongside — its smoky, sweet heat against the savory crispness of the wing skin.
-And for the drink that belongs with hot fried food at a Thai table, the Thai iced tea is always the answer — sweet and cold against something hot and salty.
+For dipping, Nam Prik Pao is the right sauce alongside, its smoky, sweet heat against the savory crispness of the wing skin.
+And for the drink that belongs with hot fried food at a Thai table, Thai iced tea is always the answer, sweet and cold against something hot and salty.
 My mother and her sisters made these and put them on the mat.
 Everyone sat down.
 That is what these wings are for.

 FAQ